Immigration to Venezuela: Other Antilleans in Venezuela

 Many women from West Indian Caribbean came to Venezuela to work at the wealthy American expats who worked at oil fields across Venezuela.
 Most of them settle in Cabimas, Maracaibo, Socorro among other towns.
 They were hired because most of those expats refused to learn or speak in Spanish and rejected to hire Venezuela ladies as servants.
-In this group several English-speaking Grenadian maids came to Venezuela.
+In this group several English-speaking Trininadian and Grenadian maids came to Venezuela.

 Post-war European immigration

 After World War II, with Eduardo Mendoza Goiticoa in charge of immigration, substantial numbers of immigrants came from Europe, particularly southern Europe.
 As Secretary of Agriculture for Rómulo Betancourt's government, Mendoza headed the Venezuelan Institute for Immigration and embraced the creation of the International Refugee Organization in 1946 (this body was later replaced by the Office of the United Nations High Commissioner for Refugees).
 Mendoza succeeded, despite fierce opposition within the cabinet, in ensuring that Venezuela would aid European refugees and displaced people who could not or would not return to their homes after World War II and chose to emigrate to Venezuela.
 He assumed responsibility for the legal protection and resettlement of tens of thousands of refugees arriving in Venezuela.
 International Refugee Organization officials consider Mendoza to have directed the most successful refugee program in the post-war period.
 Immigration reached a peak while he was minister and would later decline with a new government.